 So, if we are struggling with problems at work or in a relationship, our dreams explore these problems as we sleep and sometimes hit upon a solution for us.
 When people say that they are going to “sleep on” a problem, they mean that they hope that an answer will come to them while they’re sleeping.

-The “problem-solving explanation” for dreaming sounds quite plausible, but it doesn’t really square with a good deal of research either.
+The “problem-solving explanation” for why we dream sounds quite plausible, but it doesn’t really square with a good deal of research either.
 For example, less than half of the dreams that people report have any connection, however remote, to the events they experienced the previous day, and even far fewer seem to have anything to do with people’s current problems.